 Instead, to carry out any useful work, you must click a website object – a header, a text box, an image – to view its properties in a right-hand sidebar.
 That gives you access to captions, text, image controls and more, and you can adjust these to customize the page.

 While this works, it doesn't feel nearly as natural as editors which allow you to manipulate content more directly.
 With 1&1 Website Builder, for instance, just moving your mouse cursor over an image or text box highlights its border for speed resizing, and you can click inside a text box to begin editing its contents right away.
 Here you're forever switching your attention between the page and the sidebar, which becomes distracting over time.

 As the initial site is extremely basic, you'll probably want to begin by making some major edits.
 You might start with choosing a new theme, a combination of font and color scheme.
 There are only eight of these bundled with the service, but they look very different and it's easy to create your own.

 Scrolling down the page reveals multiple Add buttons in the margins.
 Clicking these allows adding pre-built content blocks called ‘sections’.
 These include basic content containers (photo galleries, video and audio players, custom HTML code), standard page elements (About Us, Contact Us, Menu and Price Lists), more complex integrations (blogs, calendars, e-commerce) and supporting tools (accept reservations, collect email subscribers).

-There aren't many of these, and the individual sections don't offer many styles.
-There are just three Blog templates to choose from, for instance, and even a section called Content – which you might think would have scope for infinite variations – only includes five.
+One immediate problem is there aren't many other sections, and what you get isn't generally very configurable.
+There are just three Blog templates to choose from, for instance, and even a section called Content – which you might think would have scope for infinite variations – only includes seven.

 There are no significant low-level editor features, either.
 We didn't notice any keyboard shortcut support, there are no right-click menus, and you don't even get a general Undo, although there is an option to manually back up a site so you can restore it later.